israeldago/bankVertx/README.md

 In *Mysql CLI* or *phpMyAdmin*, you'll have just to create a database named ```Banca_v1``` and configure for this database one user with a password.
 Fyi, the app uses, (`bancaDBUser` - `12345`), but you can use a different user & pwd.
 If so, DO NOT FORGET to reconfigure the [persistence.xml](./src/main/resources/META-INF/persistence.xml) for DB connection.
+You can also change to generation strategy for the DB there.